divyaprakashdp/expense-tracker-app/README.md

 Keep track of income and expenses.
 Add and remove items and save to local storage

-Project Specifications
+## Initial Project Specifications
-Create UI for project
+ - Create UI for project
-Display transaction items in DOM
+ - Display transaction items in DOM
-Show balance, expense and income totals
+ - Show balance, expense and income totals
-Add new transation and reflect in total
+ - Add new transation and reflect in total
-Delete items from DOM
+ - Delete items from DOM
-Persist to local storage
+ - Persist to local storage

+## New Features to be added:
+ - Add image for expenses
+ - Analytics
+ - etc.